-This is the first edition of the Ward Howell Ukraine Corporate Governance Index, an annual study that examines the status of corporate governance in Ukraine.
+Introducing the third edition of the Ward Howell Ukraine Corporate Governance Index, an annual study aimed at evaluating the present state and emerging trends in corporate governance within Ukraine.

-We hope that you will find this research paper a valuable and practical source of ideas and insights.
-We welcome your feedback and the opportunity to discuss any of the issues that arise from our research.
+We trust that this research paper will serve as a valuable and practical resource, offering ideas and insights for our readers.
+We warmly welcome your feedback and eagerly anticipate the opportunity to engage in discussions regarding any matters stemming from our research.

 - Ukrainian companies listed on foreign stock exchanges;

 - The companies listed on the Ukrainian stock exchanges;

 - Other companies with well-developed corporate governance systems and publicly available reporting which are presented by Ukrainian Eurobond issuers, Ukrainian domestic bonds issuers, and Private Joint Stock companies with developed and independent boards of directors.

 In contrast to well-established stock exchange indices and business magazine rankings, which adhere strictly to predefined rules, the WHU-50 Index components are handpicked by Ward Howell.
 The company selection process involves assessing each company's merit based on several primary criteria:

 - Availability of information;